Know the facts of smoking on your fertility

-Studies show that smoking can cause fertility health problems for both men and women who are trying to conceive.
+Smoking and fertility do not play well together.
+Studies show that tobacco use can cause fertility health problems for both men and women who are trying to conceive.

 “What’s a pack of smokes cost?
 Your teeth,” the narrator says.
 “Smoking can cause serious gum disease that makes you more likely to lose them.”

-Too bad none of the ads in the campaign didn’t illustrate the risks of smoking on the teen’s future fertility.
-It brings thoughts of what an ad agency creative director might create for a commercial on smoking and fertility.
+This got us thinking.
+What if one of the ads in the campaign illustrated the risks of smoking on the teen’s future fertility?
 What particular body part might this teen have to pay with when he or she was purchasing their pack of cigarettes?
-The graphics would be quite chilling.
+The graphics would be quite chilling!

-While it can be hard to quit smoking, knowing the fertility health benefits of quitting may motivate patients
+While it can be hard to quit smoking, knowing its consequences on fertility may motivate patients

 We get it.
 Smoking is a very difficult habit to break.
-You may know dozens of people that smoke and have no trouble getting pregnant.
-But knowing the cold facts of smoking on your fertility may just be the motivation you need.
+You may know dozens of people that smoke and have had no trouble getting pregnant.
+But for infertility patients spending thousands of dollars on treatment, knowing the cold facts of smoking on your fertility may just be the motivation you need.

 - Smoking accelerates the loss of eggs and advances menopause by several years.